JoseMaldonado12/Skill-Estimation-and-Winner-Estimation/README.md

 # cs-179-project
 My 179 final project.
-Using graphical models for skill estimation
+Using graphical models for skill estimation.
+ADD MORE HERE AS YOU CONTINUE TO GO.